Tips for a Successful Lifestyle Newborn Session

 After my clients officially book a newborn session with me, I give them a little homework.
 It’s really easy homework.
 I ask that you watch the natural light in your home so we can determine what time of day it is best to photograph your newborn session.
 Because I am a natural light photographer, I prefer using natural light over the use of any artificial light like overhead lights or flash.
 It is really helpful that we schedule your newborn session at a time when it is the brightest in your home.
 To prepare, please shut off all of the lights in your home for a day or two and watch the natural light for me.
 I photograph mostly in the master bedroom and in the nursery, so watch those particular rooms for lighting.
 When you notice a time of day that it is the brightest, we should schedule for that time!
 Having great natural light is one of the most important parts of a successful in home newborn session.

 I ask that you open all of the blinds and curtains in your home prior to my arrival.
-Sometimes my homes are still rather dark, even during the brightest time of the day.
+Sometimes my clients’ homes are still rather dark, even during the brightest time of the day.
 And sometimes it is just a darker day in general, and the natural light decreases indoors.
-Because I would rather be safe than sorry, I always bring my tripod and lighting with me, just in case I need to use it to help steady my shot in low light situations.
-I rarely have to use my tripod and lighting, but in the couple times that I have, I’ve been really thankful to have it!
+Because I would rather be safe than sorry, I always bring lighting with me, just in case I need to use it in low light situations.

 LOCATION, LOCATION, LOCATION